Research Interests

 Firaiketana amin’ny alalan’ny fitantaràna ny fahalalana manokana momban’ny zavaboahary izay tsy misy afa-tsy eto Madagasikara

 The goal of this project is to document, preserve, and disseminate ecological knowledge of a biodiversity hotspot and UNESCO heritage site in Madagascar.
-Tourist guides and research technicians in Ranomafana National Park will speak about their vast knowledge of the forest and its plants and animals, based on decades living and working in the region.
+Tourist guides and research technicians in Ranomafana National Park speak about their vast knowledge of the forest and its plants and animals, based on decades living and working in the region.
 Video vignettes and podcasts of interviews will be shared online and via radio broadcasts in Madagascar.
 We hope that their words will inspire the next generation of Malagasy naturalists, while highlighting the extensive knowledge of local experts.
-This work is supported by the UA School of Anthropology, and conducted in collaboration with Arielle Liu, Clara Randimbiarimanana, Rhodin Rafidymanandray and the Ranomafana Tourist Guide Association, Jessie Jordan, and the Centre ValBio.
+The first round of this work was supported by the UA School of Anthropology, and conducted in collaboration with Arielle Liu, Clara Randimbiarimanana, Rhodin Rafidymanandray and the Ranomafana Tourist Guide Association, Jessie Jordan, and the Centre ValBio.
+The second round is funded by On the EDGE / IUCN SSC Madagascar, and is in collaboration with Dina Andrianoely, Tsiory Ramihangihajason, and T. Andrianavalona.
+You can read about how we go started in West et al. 2023.

 The goal of this project is to document, preserve, and disseminate ecological knowledge of a biodiversity hotspot and UNESCO heritage site in Madagascar.
-Tourist guides and research technicians in Ranomafana National Park will speak about their vast knowledge of the forest and its plants and animals, based on decades living and working in the region.
+Tourist guides and research technicians in Ranomafana National Park speak about their vast knowledge of the forest and its plants and animals, based on decades living and working in the region.
 Video vignettes and podcasts of interviews will be shared online and via radio broadcasts in Madagascar.
 We hope that their words will inspire the next generation of Malagasy naturalists, while highlighting the extensive knowledge of local experts.
-This work is supported by the UA School of Anthropology, and conducted in collaboration with Arielle Liu, Clara Randimbiarimanana, Rhodin Rafidymanandray and the Ranomafana Tourist Guide Association, Jessie Jordan, and the Centre ValBio.
+The first round of this work was supported by the UA School of Anthropology, and conducted in collaboration with Arielle Liu, Clara Randimbiarimanana, Rhodin Rafidymanandray and the Ranomafana Tourist Guide Association, Jessie Jordan, and the Centre ValBio.
+The second round is funded by On the EDGE / IUCN SSC Madagascar, and is in collaboration with Dina Andrianoely, Tsiory Ramihangihajason, and T. Andrianavalona.
+You can read about how we go started in West et al. 2023.

 Responses to environmental change and habitat disturbance

 To study the energetic strategies primates use to cope with a changing environment, whether it be natural or anthropogenic change, we employ a combination of methods.
-We collect data on the ecology (including plant phenology and climate), behavior, hormones, parasites, and ranging of several species located in a range of habitats that vary in quality.
-These species include red-bellied lemurs and Milne-Edwards' sifaka in Ranomafana National Park, and the diademed sifaka in Tsinjoarivo.
-Collaborators include Jean Luc Raharison and Drs.
-Mitchell Irwin, Jukka Jernvall, Jason Kamilar, Randall Junge, Karen Samonds, and Patricia Wright.
+We collect data on the ecology (including plant phenology and climate), behavior, hormones, parasites, gut microbiome, and ranging of several species located in a range of habitats that vary in quality.
+These species include red-bellied lemurs and Milne-Edwards' sifaka in Ranomafana National Park, the diademed sifaka in Tsinjoarivo, and Verreaux's sifaka in Kirindy Mitea National Park.
+Collaborators include Anne Exel, Brynne Harshbarger, Jean Luc Raharison, Mitchell Irwin, Jukka Jernvall, Jason Kamilar, Randall Junge, Rebecca Lewis, Karen Samonds, and Patricia Wright.
 This work has been funded in part by the American Association of University Women, Conservation International Primate Action Fund, PEO Foundation, National Geographic Society, National Science Foundation, Primate Conservation, Inc., and University of Texas-Austin.
-Relevant publications include: Wright et al. 2011; Tecot 2013; and Kamilar and Tecot 2016.
-This work is in ongoing.
+Relevant publications include: Wright et al. 2011; Tecot 2013; and Kamilar and Tecot 2016; Tecot et al. 2019; Axel et al. 2024; Grieneisen et al. 2024.

 Socioecology and sexual selection: Male bonding and female agency

-With funding from the National Science Foundation, we are collaborating with Dr. Rebecca Lewis and other researchers at the University of Texas-Austin (Tony Di Fiore, Lauren Meyers) on Collaborative Research: The function and mechanism of male intrasexual relationships in a variable system: resistance, tolerance, or bonding, and the role of females.
+With funding from the National Science Foundation, we are collaborating with Dr. Rebecca Lewis and other researchers at the University of Texas-Austin on Collaborative Research: The function and mechanism of male intrasexual relationships in a variable system: resistance, tolerance, or bonding, and the role of females.
 This work combines field and lab research in Kirindy Mitea National Park, Madagascar and the Laboratory for the Evolutionary Endocrinology of Primates.

 Face recognition for long-term research and monitoring